tableau/hyper-api-samples/Community-Supported/flights-data-incremental-refresh/README.md

 - Tableau Server Credentials

 ## Tableau Server Credentials
-To run this sample with your Tableau Server/Cloud, you first need to get the following information and copy it into the respective variables at the end of the script:
+To run this sample with your Tableau Server/Cloud, you first need to get the following information:
 - Tableau Server Url, e.g. 'https://us-west-2a.online.tableau.com'
-- Site name, e.g., use 'default' for your default site
+- Site name, e.g., use 'default' for your default site (note that you cannot use 'default' in Tableau Cloud but must use the site name)
 - Project name, e.g., use an empty string ('') for your default project
 - [Token Name and Token Value](https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm)

+Ensure that you have installed the requirements and then just run the sample Python file with the information from above.
+The syntax for running the script is:

+   **python flights-data-incremental-refresh.py [-h] server_url site_name project_name token_name token_value**

 # Incremental Refresh using the OpenSkyApi
 The script consists of two parts: first it creates a Hyper database with flights data and then publishes the database to Tableau Server/Cloud.